glendawei/database_project/README.md

 # Overview
 This is the database final project for the NTUIM course.
-We implemented a bank system called **IMBANK** using PostgreSQL, Flask, and simple HTML.
+We implemented a bank system called **IMBANK** using PostgreSQL, Flask, and simple HTML. **IMBANK** is an online platform designed to help users manage financial services conveniently without visiting a physical bank.
+It aims to address the inconvenience caused by traditional banking hours conflicting with the schedules of working professionals and students.

 # System Features

+The platform supports two user roles: User and Admin.
+Users can create multiple accounts across different banks, manage accounts, and perform services like loans, credit card management, and online transactions.
+Each service requires selecting an account and providing the necessary information.
+Admins, representing bank staff, can manage loan services, access account details, and review transaction records for their respective banks.

 ## User Functions
 - **Account Registration**: